Hirdyansh9/Re-Identification-in-a-Single-Feed/README.md

 ## Conclusion

 While both approaches successfully fulfill the primary objective of Re-Identification-in-a-Single-Feed, **Approach 2** demonstrates a more sophisticated methodology.
 It leverages techniques such as automatic color profile identification and stateful, unique ID management, which represent a significant improvement over the foundational methods used in Approach 1.
-The challenges encountered during its development are mainly the misclassifications, highlighting the necessity of moving beyond simple feature matching to more intelligent for complex real-world scenarios.
+The challenges encountered during its development were mainly the misclassifications, highlighting the necessity of moving beyond simple feature matching to more intelligent approaches for complex real-world scenarios.